Budapest Treaty: International depositary authority

 The deposits are made at an international depositary authority (IDA) in accordance with the rules of the Treaty on or before the filing date of the complete patent application.
 Article 7 of the Budapest treaty outlines the requirements for a facility to become an International Depositary Authority.
 As of July 23, 2018, there were 47 IDAs in approximately 25 countries worldwide.
+On April 25, 2024, there were 50 such authorities: seven in the United Kingdom, four in the Republic of Korea, three in China, India, Italy, Poland and the United States of America, two each in Australia, Japan, the Russian Federation and Spain, and one each in Belgium, Bulgaria, Canada, Chile, the Czech Republic, Finland, France, Germany, Hungary, Latvia, Mexico, Morocco, the Netherlands (Kingdom of the), Portugal, Slovakia and Switzerland.

 Depositable subject matter

 IDA's have accepted deposits for biological materials which do not fall within a literal interpretation of "microorganism".
 The Treaty does not define what is meant by "microorganism."

 The range of materials able to be deposited under the Budapest Treaty includes: